erickod/imctool/README.md

 # imctool
-An IMC tool built on Rust to studying purposes
+An BMI tool built on Rust to studying purposes

 ## How run this project?